Here's everything you need to know about Islamic New Year 2019 and the next public holiday in Dubai

 The Islamic calendar is based on the lunar year, in which months are 29 or 30 days long, dependent on the moon sightings.
 Therefore, the Hijri year is shorter than the Gregorian solar year and dates differ from year to year.

-If you're wondering when the 2018 Islamic New Year is expected to fall, it is likely to occur on Tuesday 11th September and in 2019, it is predicted to arrive on 31st August, although dates of Islamic holidays are always subject to change in accordance with the moon sighting.
+If you're wondering when the 2019 Islamic New Year is expected to fall, it is predicted to arrive on 31st August, although dates of Islamic holidays are always subject to change in accordance with the moon sighting.

 The government in Dubai will announce the Hijri New Year when there is a sighting of the new moon.